David Ajiboye: Sutton United

 In summer 2019, Ajiboye signed for Sutton United of the National League.
 He scored 4 goals in 37 league appearances during the 2019–20 campaign, which was ended prematurely due to the COVID-19 pandemic.
 Sutton United were promoted to EFL League Two as champions of the National League at the end of the 2020–21 season, with Ajiboye having scored 5 times during that league campaign.
 On 29 June 2021, it was announced that Ajiboye had signed a new contract with the club with his previous contract about to expire.
 He was named in the National League Team of the Season for the 2020–21 season.

 He made his League Two debut on 7 August 2021 in a 2–1 defeat to Forest Green Rovers.
 He scored his first goal of the season on 28 August 2021 in a 2–1 home defeat to Oldham Athletic.

 Peterborough United

 On 22 June 2022, Ajiboye signed for League One club Peterborough United for an undisclosed fee, signing a three-year contract with the club.

 On 30 December 2022, Ajiboye was announced to have returned to Sutton United on loan until the end of the 2022–23, a deal becoming active from 1 January.

+On 12 May 2024, Peterborough announced the player had been transfer-listed.

+On 7 November 2024, Ajiboye joined National League side York City on loan until January 2025.

+On 16 January 2025 Ajiboye joined EFL League Two club Newport County on loan for the remainder of the 2024-25 season.
+He made his Newport debut on 18 January 2025 in the 3-2 EFL League Two defeat to Port Vale.
+Ajiboye scored his first goal for Newport on 4 February 2025 in the EFL League Two 2-1 win against Morecambe.

+Ajiboye was released by Peterborough at the end of the 2024-25 season.

+Carlisle United

+In June 2025 it was announced that he would join Carlisle United from 1st July 2025.